Gemmawv/sunrise-photo-app/README.md

 ## Challenges
 To get the project up and running, I initially used 'create-react-app' as it comes with Webpack and Babel nicely preconfigured.
 However, I had some challenges getting access to the data from the Flickr API within my React components when using this setup.

 Although frustrating, I decided to continue using hard-coded data instead in order to build out the app.
-I didn't have much time as I'd been determined to fix the data issue but I instead became determined to build out a fully functional Photo Finder app.
+I didn't have much time as I'd been determined to fix the data issue but I focused on building the app and then went back to look at the data problem.

 Ultimately, I found that there seemed to be an issue with the bundle.js created by create-react-app and so I re-built the project with a manual implementation of Webpack and Babel instead.
 This did fix the issue and allowed the app to access data from the Flickr API.